cecleeds/cecleeds.github.io/pages/_whats-on/2021-01-03-growth-group.md

 > For those who would prefer, two groups are currently meeting at church socially distanced and most groups are continuing face to face and via zoom.

 Our growth groups are a great way to meet with a small group from City to study the Bible together, pray and develop deeper relationships with each other.
-Please get in touch with the growth group co-ordinator if you would like to join a group.
+Please complete the get connected form if you would like to join a group and the growth group coordinator will get back to you.

 <div class="text-center">
-  <a class="button accent-button" href="">Contact growth group coordinator</a>
+  <a class="button accent-button" href="">Get connected</a>
 </div>